-Workout II – The Body Weight Incinerator
+HIIT Workout 2 – The Body Weight Incinerator

-As always, start your routine with a 5-minute slow to jog to warm up.
+start your routine with a 5-minute slow to jog to warm up.
 Then perform another five minute of dynamic routine just like this one.

-Next, perform 12 to 16 reps of the following exercises in the order shown for 30 minutes.
+Continue by performing 12 to 16 reps of the following exercises in the order shown for 30 minutes.
 Take 10 seconds of rest between each exercise.